samukce/test.fluentmigrator/README.md

 # Test.Fluentmigrator 1.0.0

-A simply tool to facility *TDD* in database migration using FluentMigrator.
+A simply tool to facility *TDD* in database migration using "FluentMigrator":https://github.com/schambers/fluentmigrator.

 Usage
 -------